keenlycode/adapter/README.md

-# Adapter : Tiny Web Component with Styles
+# Adapter : A Tiny Web Component with Styles